 When opening a bank account, you will normally be required to present an employment or other type of contract from the University and your passport or identity card, as well as your residence permit or EU registration document.
 Opening a bank account is recommended for all staff members receiving a salary from the University of Helsinki, especially if your intended stay in Finland is more than a few months.
 All salaries and grants paid by the University of Helsinki can be paid to any bank account in the Single Euro Payments Area (SEPA).
 A Finnish personal identity code is usually required for opening a bank account.
-Please contact your bank to enquire about any additional requirements.
+Please ask about additional requirements from the bank you have chosen.
 Here is a list of the major finnish banks:

 We advise also to apply for online banking codes, which enable e-Identification.
 That allows you to log in to all Finnish public administration e-services the use of which require strong identification.